chauff/cse1500-web-transcripts/_lectures/js.md

 - Employ the principle of callbacks.
 - Write interactive web applications based on click, mouse and keystroke events.

-## Take-aways of the required readings
+## Takeaways of the required readings

-Haing worked through the required reading in preparation for this lecture, you should know:
+Having worked through the required reading in preparation for this lecture, you should know:

 - the basics of JavaScript;
 - how to include JavaScript in your web application;